JosephCHS/auto-update-immich-safely/README.md

 1. Clone or download this script to your Immich server
 2. Create a configuration file at `~/immich-app/.immich.conf`
-3. Make the script executable: `chmod +x immich-updater.sh`
+3. Make the script executable: `chmod +x update-immich.sh`
 4. Add a cron job to run the script periodically (e.g., daily)

 ## Configuration